 Promotional Social Poker In The US

 Promotional social casino gaming sites, which feature sweepstakes offerings, are a legal alternative for players in states without regulated online poker sites.
-For example, California online poker players can enjoy promotional sweepstakes poker.
+For example, California online poker players can enjoy promotional social poker.
 These sites don’t offer real-money games in the traditional format, but players can participate in casino-style poker games and win cash prizes.

-The sweeps model allows players to participate in both play money and promotional sweepstakes poker games at Global Poker.
+The sweeps model allows players to participate in both play money and promotional social poker games at Global Poker.
 The play money games use credits called “Gold Coins”, and Gold Coins are available for purchase.

 Gold Coins purchases award “Sweeps Coins”, which can be used in the sweepstakes games and redeemed for cash prizes.
 Sweeps Coins can’t be directly purchased and only come through Gold Coins purchases, mail-in offers, or social media promotions.

 Legal US Online Poker Sites Versus Illegal Sites

 A wide variety of online poker platforms are available to US players, but only state-regulated gambling sites operate legally within the US.